semax mastery course

 understanding where semax sits relative to Selank, NASA, and Cerebrolysin.

-Selank is Semax's sister peptide, developed at the same institute. while Semax is derived from ACTH(4-10), Selank is derived from tuftsin (Thr-Lys-Pro-Arg), an endogenous immunomodulatory tetrapeptide, with the same Pro-Gly-Pro extension.
+Selank is Semax's sister peptide, developed at the same institute.
+While Semax is derived from ACTH(4-10), Selank is derived from tuftsin (Thr-Lys-Pro-Arg), an endogenous immunomodulatory tetrapeptide, with the same Pro-Gly-Pro extension.
 Selank's primary effects are anxiolytic (anti-anxiety) rather than nootropic, working through GABA modulation rather than BDNF upregulation.

-N-Acetyl Semax Amidate (NASA) is a community modification of Semax with an acetyl group on the N-terminus and an amide group on the C-terminus. these modifications are intended to further increase metabolic stability and potentially enhance potency.
+N-Acetyl Semax Amidate (NASA) is a community modification of Semax with an acetyl group on the N-terminus and an amide group on the C-terminus.
+These modifications are intended to further increase metabolic stability and potentially enhance potency.
 NASA has no clinical data -- it is a gray-market modification that has not been studied in any formal setting.

-Cerebrolysin is a different class of neuropeptide product entirely -- a standardized mixture of low-molecular-weight peptides derived from porcine brain tissue. it is also approved in Russia (and several other countries) for stroke and dementia, but its mechanism is broader and less precisely characterized than Semax's.
+Cerebrolysin is a different class of neuropeptide product entirely -- a standardized mixture of low-molecular-weight peptides derived from porcine brain tissue.
+It is also approved in Russia (and several other countries) for stroke and dementia, but its mechanism is broader and less precisely characterized than Semax's.

 key terms